 8. When the Metro de Madrid only cost 1€ for a single ticket

 While I’ve been glad to call Madrid home since 2016, I didn’t always feel this way.
-In fact, I even went as far as to say I’d never move here.
+In fact, I even went as far as to say I’d never move here a few years ago.

-While these things are true about the English speaking world in la capital, Madrid holds a certain charm and its something you can’t find in other cities.
-Argue with me if you will but it feels more traditionally Spanish than Barcelona does and dozens of madrileños have confirmed this for me.
+While these things are true about the English-speaking world in la capital, Madrid holds a certain charm and it’s something you can’t find in other cities.
+Argue with me if you will but it feels more traditionally Spanish than the city of Barcelona does and dozens of madrileños have confirmed this for me.

 However, back in 2010, Madrid looked a lot different.
-The city wasn’t actively doing construction on multiple metro lines (or closing lines in their entirety) or remodeling historic façades like they have been now.
-I had no clue what the tarjeta del transporte público (TTP, the city’s metro card) or that the 10 trip ticket pass was a better value.
+The city wasn’t actively doing construction on multiple metro lines (or closing lines in their entirety) or remodeling historic façades as they have been now.
+I had no clue what the tarjeta del transporte público (TTP, the city’s metro card) or that the 10-trip ticket pass was a better value.